MarkPreschern/Music-Appreciatiation-Club-Mobile-App-iOS/README.md

 # Music Appreciation Club Mobile App
-The iOS and Android app for the Music Appreciation Club at Northeastern University
+The iOS app for the Music Appreciation Club at Northeastern University